 The application is complete and is currently in front of the Ministry of Municipal Affairs and Housing, awaiting approval.
 The public is invited to make comments.

-The developers hope to secure the approvals in Spring 2014, with infrastructure work to commence in Spring/Summer.
+The developers hope to secure the approvals in Fall 2015, with infrastructure work to commence in Spring 2016.